Newspaper Page Text

 a better income level, which would

-free him to move into better neigh
+fr.ee him to move into better neigh

-borhoods, Mr. Shaw pointed out,
+borhoods.
+Mr. Shaw pointed out.

 but it also tends to restrict Negro

-populations to what are recognized
+populations to what arc recognized

-a5 “Negro districts.”
+ns "Negro districts."

 This concentration of Negro fami

-lies in deteriorated #reas was seen
+lies in deteriorated /roas was seen

 by Mr. Shaw as influencing the